Kirtland Egyptian papers

-The Kirtland Egyptian papers (KEP) are a collection of documents related to the Book of Abraham created in Kirtland between July and November 1835, and Nauvoo between March through May 1842.
+The Kirtland Egyptian papers (KEP) are a collection of documents related to the Book of Abraham created in Kirtland between July and November 1835, and in Nauvoo between March through May 1842.
 Because some documents were created in Nauvoo, the collection is sometimes referred to as the Book of Abraham and Related Manuscripts and Joseph Smith Egyptian Papers.

 The papers include an "Egyptian alphabet" written in the hand of Joseph Smith, other Egyptian language related materials and early manuscript versions of the Book of Abraham in the handwriting of Oliver Cowdery, W. W. Phelps, Warren Parish, Willard Richards, and Frederick G. Williams.

 The papers have been a source of controversy, because the translations and interpretations within are not considered accurate by Egyptologists, and have thus stoked questions of whether the Book of Abraham is a literal translation of the Joseph Smith Papyri.
 Some apologists of the Church of Jesus Christ of Latter-day Saints (LDS Church) have postulated that many of the papers may have been produced by Smith's scribes without his involvement, and that they may have been intended as a speculative or naturalistic effort rather than a product of revelation.

 Content

 The Kirtland Egyptian papers are housed in the Church History Library of the LDS Church.
 They comprise over a dozen other documents produced ca. 1835 and 1842 in Kirtland, Ohio, and Nauvoo, Illinois.
 All dates for production are estimates.
 Due to controversy about the order of production, there is no generally accepted manuscript numbering scheme.
 The manuscript numbers (MS #) reported below refer to the folder numbers under which the manuscripts are catalogued in the Church archives.
-These folder numbers were assigned by Hugh Nibley ca. 1971.[1].
+These folder numbers were assigned by Hugh Nibley ca. 1971.
 The order given below mirrors the authoritative Joseph Smith Papers project.

-Notebooks of Copied Egyptian Characters
+Notebooks of copied Egyptian characters

 When Michael Chandler arrived in Kirtland in 1835 with the Egyptian Papyri, he allowed Oliver Cowdery to copy "four or five different sentences" from the papyri.
 A translation of the lines by Joseph Smith were given to Michael Chandler to his satisfaction.
 Given that the "Valuable Discovery" notebook was written in Oliver Cowdery's hand, signed by Joseph Smith, with a translation of some of the characters, it is postulated that it is the same notebook.